 This caused outrage among the Czech football community.
 Naturally, fans of Sparta and Slavia, the country’s best-supported clubs, despised ATK.
 Consequentially, Masopust became something of a public enemy.
 Except, that is, to ATK followers.
 Indeed, with Masopust, who was forbidden from playing abroad until he went to Belgium outfit Crossing as a 37-year-old, revelling in an irresistible engine-room tandem alongside Svatopluk Pluskal, the club seized eight Czech First League crowns between 1953 and ’66.

 Dukla also transcended their success on to the international stage, albeit under minimal scrutiny.
-Indeed, they beat the likes of Red Star Belgrade, Rapid Vienna, Monaco and Espanyol en route to 1961 International Soccer League final, where they overwhelmed Everton 9-2 on aggregate to qualify for the following year’s American Challenge Cup, which they lifted the following three years in succession.
+Indeed, they beat the likes of Red Star Belgrade, Rapid Vienna, Monaco and Espanyol en route to the 1961 International Soccer League final, where they overwhelmed Everton 9-2 on aggregate to qualify for the following year’s American Challenge Cup, which they lifted the following three years in succession.
 Moreover, Masopust outshone Pele as Dukla edged Santos 4-3 in a 1959 friendly, terrorising the South Americans’ with his slaloming dribbles and scoring twice in Mexico.

 “It didn’t matter who the opposition was, he always stood out,” said Pluskal.
 “He would never give the ball away, playing short passes or one-twos until space opened up, and then he would set off… past one, two, three, breezing past opponents, one way then the other, as if they were flags on a training pitch.
 He was just an incredible player.”